ItzTaqi/ViraGreen/README.md

 # ViraGreen
+-Ecosystem App
-Ecosystem, tracks your carbon emmisons
+-Main Idea is to track your carbon emissons
+-All Coded in Swift
+-App is designed to be simple